rlucas585/Rtutorials/Chapter 2/README.md

 print(got_season1_range)
 ```

-Now, if we `source()` our script, we should see the following output:
+Once the above lines have been added to our script, we can `source()` our
+script again:

 ```
 [1] 9.1
 [1] 9.1
 [1] 0.9
 ```

+With the first output corresponding to the mean, the second the median, and
+the final value representing the range.

 ### Chapter 2 Conclusion